-The ENT & Allergy Centers of Texas is proud to offer the option of a cochlear implant for eligible patients.
-The Cochlear Implant Team is a group of hearing specialists who provide diagnostic, surgical and rehabilitation services in all areas of cochlear implantation.
-The group consists of the following:
+The ENT & Allergy Centers of Texas offers the option of a cochlear implant for eligible patients.
+Our team of hearing specialists provide diagnostic, surgical and rehabilitation services in all areas of cochlear implantation.
+Your cochlear implant expert team will include:

 - Neurotologic surgeons